cloudqubes/cloudqubes.github.io/_posts/2023-05-26-managing-multiple-github-accounts.markdown

 ---

 <div class="header-highlight">
-Using SSH key-based authentication and SSH config file, you can easily work with multiple GitHub accounts in the same computer.
+Using SSH key-based authentication and SSH config file, you can push code from multiple GitHub accounts in the same computer.
 </div>

-The HTTP authentication mechanism in GitHub is easy to get started.
+You have two GitHub accounts.

-But, does not allow you to push code from multiple user acounts from a single workstation.
+You want to `git push` from each account to different GitHub repos.

-You can easily overcome this problem using SSH key-based authentication.
+Unfortunately, that's not possible with the default HTTP authentication.

-Assume you have two GitHub accounts, one for personal use and other for work.
-Here's how to set up SSH key-based authentication for these two accounts.
+Here's a simple 4-step solution to set up SSH key-based authentication, and you push code from any number of GitHub accounts.

 ### #1 Create SSH keys